legal resources necessary to hold negligent facilities accountable.

 It is not uncommon that California caregivers are found guilty of abuse and neglect through a failure to provide all the necessary assistance to a senior citizen to ensure their health and well-being.
 The Chula Vista nursing home neglect attorneys at Nursing Home Law Center LLC understand the challenge family members face when knowing that their loved one is the victim of neglectful or abusive caregivers.
 Our California elder abuse lawyers are familiar with state and federal laws and regulations designed to protect nursing home residents and ensure they remain safe in a protective environment.

-As an advocate for you and your family, our law firm fights aggressively to ensure you receive the monetary compensation you are entitled to due to your injuries, damages, loss or wrongful death.
+As an advocate for you and your family, our network of attorneys fights aggressively to ensure you receive the monetary compensation you are entitled to due to your injuries, damages, loss or wrongful death.
 Working on your behalf, we take every step necessary to hold those responsible legally and financially accountable.

 For more information on how our California nursing home lawyers assist families in pursuing a claim or lawsuit involving nursing home neglect or abuse, contact us today at (800) 926-7565.
 We accept all nursing home neglect, mistreatment and abuse cases through contingency fee agreements.
 This means you are only charged a fee once we secure your financial recovery through an acceptable out of court settlement or upon conclusion of a successful lawsuit trial.